 RECRUIT TRAINING AND ADVANCED TRAININGS

-You must attend Recruit Training (RT) or Navy League Orientation (NLO) prior to rank advancement and to qualify for other advanced trainings.
-Please see the RT and Advanced Training step-by-step sign up instructions associated with the blue button below:
+USNSCC participants must attend Recruit Training (RT) or Navy League Orientation (NLO) prior to rank advancement and to qualify for other advanced trainings (ATs).
+RT and NLO are regularly offered at various sites throughout the country during Summer and Winter Breaks.

 Learning to call in IED spot report using 9-Line radio format